 Stephen A. Smith is not a journalist.
 He is not a sports fan.
 He is, to all appearances, a shill auditioning for a job with Mayweather’s organization once ESPN inevitably gives him the boot.
 That day cannot come soon enough.
 Until it does, everything he does comes with the approval and imprimatur of the world’s most powerful sports broadcaster, and it will taint everything else they do.

 Daniel Roberts (IronMikeGallego) is a longtime boxing fan and occasional contributor to Deadspin.
-He can be found on Twitter @ironmikegallego or at firstname.lastname@example.org.
+He can be found on Twitter @drobertsimg or at email@example.com.